-If you were not educated in the Netherlands you usually have to submit a language test to be admitted.
-Depending on the type and country of your diploma you may however qualify for exemption.
+If you weren’t educated in the Netherlands and English isn’t your first language, you may have to submit a language test to be admitted.
+You may be eligible for an exemption depending on the type and country of your diploma.
 Please check our entry requirements page for more information.

 Don’t meet the entry requirements?

 Perhaps your academic background is not quite the right level.
 Or you need some help improving your English skills.
 Don’t worry.
 There might be some alternative options to help you get in, and prepare yourself for a successful start of your studies at The Hague University of Applied Sciences (THUAS).